radarphp/Radar.Project/docs/execution.md

 - The run phase, which executes all middleware callables in turn.

-The initial `web/index.php` installation runs four middleware handlers:
+The initial `web/index.php` installation queues four middleware decorators:

-- _Radar\Adr\Handler\SendingHandler_ to pass along the inbound request without modification, and send back the outbound response after all other middlware have processed it;
+- _Relay\Middleware\SendingHandler_ to pass along the inbound request without modification, and send back the outbound response after all other middlware have processed it;

-- _Radar\Adr\Handler\ExceptionHandler_ as a final fallback to catch exceptions;
+- _Relay\Middleware\ExceptionHandler_ as a final fallback to catch exceptions;

 - _Radar\Adr\Handler\RoutingHandler_ to determine the _Route_ based on the _ServerRequest_;